Numbers of Covid deaths, admissions to hospitals witness significant jump in Delhi | Health

 The number of deaths due to COVID-19 as well as that of admissions to hospitals and Covid care centres have seen a significant jump in Delhi amid a spike in the case tally, according to official figures.

-The national capital recorded nine Covid deaths on Wednesday, while the number was three on Tuesday and one each on January 3, 2 and 1.
+The national capital recorded eight Covid deaths on Wednesday, the highest number since June 16 last year, while the number was three on Tuesday and one each on January 3, 2 and 1.

 Delhi had recorded five Covid deaths in September last year, four in october, seven in November and nine in December.